Meditation For Anxiety—Techniques To Cure Your Anxiety Disorder Today

 4, Breathe in again through this same nostril then repeat the process.

-2: Smiling Buddha Meditation Technique For Anxiety
+2: Buddhist Meditation For Anxiety (Smiling Buddha Method)

 “Smiling Buddha” is all about creating happiness.